xichen-fy/Fira/README.md

 `./pre_training_c4` includes the code for pre-training LLaMA models across different sizes (60M, 130M, 350m, 1B, 7B) on the C4 dataset.

-`./fine_tuning_commonsense_reasoning` includes the code for fine-tuning LLaMA-7B with Fira on the commonsense reasoning tasks.
+`./fine_tuning` includes the code for fine-tuning LLaMA-7B with Fira.

 ## Acknowledgement
 This implementation is based on code from several repositories.